google/clif/clif/python/primer.md

 The wrapped fields end up in Python with types governed by the type conversion rules specified
 [here](README.md#type-correspondence).
-### Alternate Names in Python
+### Renaming a C++ API for use in Python {#renaming}

 The C++ field `p` of `MyClass` has been exposed as `my_pair` in Python.
-While it was not necessary to do such a renaming for this example, it has been done to introduce the general Clif facility to expose constructs into Python with alternate names.
+While it was not necessary to do such a renaming for this example, it has been done to introduce the general Clif facility to expose an API via a different, potentially more pythonic, name in Python.
 As we will see in a later section, such a facility helps us expose overloaded C++ constructs, each with a different name, into Python as the Python language does not support overloading.
-To specify an alternate name, at every place where a C++ name is to be used in a Clif declaration, replace it
+To specify a new name, at every place where a C++ name is to be used in a Clif declaration, replace it
 with:

 ```
 `<CPP_NAME>` as <PYTHON_NAME>
 ```

-Notice that the C++ name is enclosed in back-ticks as per the rule that C++ names that we do not want to expose into Python should be enclosed in back-ticks.
+Notice that the C++ name is enclosed in back-ticks as per rule that C++ names that we do not want to expose into Python should be enclosed in back-ticks.

 NOTE: As we will see later, which of the overloaded C++ constructs is to be wrapped is deduced using other components of the declaration.

-### Unproperty: Exposing C++ Fields via Setters/Getters in Python
+### Unproperty: Exposing C++ Fields via Setters/Getters in Python {#unproperty}

 In the above example, the field `v` was not wrapped into a Python class property.
 Instead, it was exposed via _getter_ and _setter_ methods `getv` and